|Business-center (Photo credit: Wikipedia)|

 This section is much more speculative since I haven't had much direct experience with atheist-owned businesses.
 Based on what I know of atheist professionals (i.e., accountants, attorneys, psychologists, etc.), I'd guess that it would be virtually impossible to run a small business in a small and rabidly Christian community as an open atheist.
 I've heard many stories of professionals in such settings losing clients after answering questions honestly about their views on religion.

 I would expect the experience of atheist business owners to be highly variable by region.
-In a large city in a more educated part of the country, I suspect one could do okay even while being reasonable open about one's atheism.
+In a large city located in a more educated part of the country, I suspect one could do okay even while being reasonably open about one's atheism.
 Customer word-of-mouth and the involvement of churches might be less important in such settings.

 What Do You Think?